 - Two people cannot use the showers in two bathrooms or more at the same time.

-None of the above issues are ‘normal’ for a house with that doesn’t have water pressure issues.
-People may become accustomed to living with such water pressure conditions, but they affect everyone’s quality of life and increasing water pressure is not a difficult problem to solve.
+None of the above issues are ‘normal’ in a house with that does not have water pressure issues.
+People may become accustomed to living with such water pressure conditions.
+However they affect everyone’s quality of life, and increasing water pressure is not a difficult problem to solve.
+There some basic causes of low water pressure, to learn more read The 6 Primary Causes Of Low Water Pressure.

 Increasing water pressure can be as easy as cleaning out the strainers of each sink and outlet.
 Making sure all water valves in your plumbing system are fully open is also a very good idea.
 Sometimes a water meter can become blocked, or there may be a piece of galvanized pipe in the house plumbing system.